Adoption FAQs

 What does a home visit entail?

-• We do a home visit once we have matched you with a pug.
-If you are local, one of our volunteers (most often the foster parent of the pug) will bring the pug to your home for a meet and greet and home visit.
-We require all members of the household to be present, including the pets.
-During this visit, the volunteer will tour your home and yard to ensure it is a safe environment for a pug.
-If you are not local, we may have a volunteer in your area that will do a home visit for us.
+• Once you are matched with a dog, a home visit will be conducted.
+If you are local, the foster or another volunteer will bring the dog to your home for a meet and greet and home visit.
+We require all members of the household to be present, including any pets.
+During this visit, the volunteer will tour your home and yard to ensure it is a safe environment for a dog.
+If you are not local, we may have a volunteer in your area who will do a home visit for us.
 If not, we will do a virtual home visit via Skype/Facetime.
-All out of area adopters are required to travel to Portland for an official meet and greet.
+All out-of-area adopters are required to travel to Portland for an official meet and greet.

 How soon will I hear from you after I submit my application?

 • We will notify you within 48 hours that we have received your application.
-The application process will go very smoothly if you take the time to answer every question.
-The time it takes to process the application is shortened by the effort you place in completing the application.
-Unanswered questions or incomplete information will result in a delay.
+The time it takes to process the application is dependent on your efforts in answering every question thoroughly when completing the application.
+Unanswered questions or incomplete information will result in a delay as we will need to follow-up with you regarding them.
 It is your responsibility to notify your references and your vet that they will receive a request for a reference.
 PLEASE BE PATIENT!
-We are all volunteers who also have full time jobs, families and dogs of our own.
+We are all volunteers who also have full-time jobs, families and dogs of our own.
 Please do not call our phone number requesting information about your application.
 Any inquiries can be directed to adoptions@pacificpugrescue.org.
 We make every effort to respond to you in a timely fashion.

 Contact Us